Biden administration asks U.S. Supreme Court to block Texas abortion law | Law-Order

 Biden administration asks U.S. Supreme Court to block Texas abortion law

+Roberts said he would have blocked the law's enforcement at that point "so that the courts may consider whether a state can avoid responsibility for its laws in such a manner."
+Supreme Court asked Texas to respond to the Justice Department's request by midday on Thursday.

-President Joe Biden's administration on Monday asked the U.S. Supreme Court to block a Texas law that imposes a near-total ban on abortion after a lower court reinstated the Republican-backed measure.
-The administration made its request to the Supreme Court seeking to quickly reverse a decision by the New Orleans-based 5th U.S. Circuit Court of Appeals to lift a judge's order blocking the law while litigation over the matter continues.
+President Joe Biden's administration on Monday asked the U.S. Supreme Court to block a Texas law that imposes a near-total ban on abortion, calling the Republican-backed measure plainly unconstitutional and specifically designed to evade judicial scrutiny.
+The administration asked the Supreme Court to quickly reverse a decision this month by the New Orleans-based 5th U.S. Circuit Court of Appeals to lift a judge's order blocking the law while litigation over the statute's legality continues.
+The justices in a 5-4 Sept.
+1 decision let the law take effect in a separate challenge brought by abortion providers in the state.

-The Justice Department told the justices in a filing that the 5th Circuit's action "enables Texas's ongoing nullification of this court's precedents and its citizens' constitutional rights."
+"Texas's insistence that no party can bring a suit challenging S.B.
+8 amounts to an assertion that the federal courts are powerless to halt the state's ongoing nullification of federal law.
+That proposition is as breathtaking as it is dangerous," the Justice Department added, using the formal name of the Texas law.
 The filing also said that "given the importance and urgency of the issues" involved the Supreme Court could decide to take up and hear arguments in the case even before lower courts have issued their own final rulings.

 The Texas measure makes an exception for a documented medical emergency but not for cases of rape or incest.
-It also gives private citizens the power to enforce it by enabling them to sue anyone who performs or assists a woman in getting an abortion after cardiac activity is detected in the embryo.
+It also gives private citizens the power to enforce it by enabling them to sue anyone who performs or assists a woman in getting an abortion after cardiac activity is detected in the fetus.
 That feature has helped shield the law from being immediately blocked by making it more difficult to directly sue the state.
-Critics of the law have said this provision lets people act as anti-abortion bounty hunters, a characterization its proponents reject.
+Under the law, individual citizens can be awarded a minimum of $10,000 for bringing successful lawsuits.
+Critics have said this provision lets people act as anti-abortion bounty hunters, a characterization its proponents reject.

+The Biden administration's lawsuit argued that the law impedes women from exercising their constitutional right to terminate a pregnancy as recognized in the Supreme Court's landmark 1973 Roe v.
+Wade ruling that legalized abortion nationwide.
+It also argued that the law improperly interferes with the operations of the federal government to provide abortion-related services.
+In his Oct.
+6 ruling blocking the law, U.S. Judge Robert Pitman found that the measure was likely unconstitutional and designed to avoid judicial scrutiny.
+Pitman said he would "not sanction one more day of this offensive deprivation of such an important right."

+The Supreme Court has a 6-3 conservative majority.
+When the Supreme Court allowed the law to take effect, conservative Chief Justice John Roberts dissented along with the three liberal justices, expressing skepticism about how the measure is enforced.
+Roberts said he would have blocked the law's enforcement at that point "so that the courts may consider whether a state can avoid responsibility for its laws in such a manner."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)